farbcodegmbh/laravel-stateful-resources/docs/pages/extending-states.md

 # Extending States

-You may find yourself being too limited with the three Variant states included in the package's `Variant` enum.
+You may find yourself being too limited with the three State states included in the package's `State` enum.
 This package allows you to register custom states that you can then use in your resources.

 ## Registering Custom States